8. Communicating information and guidance

 - who don’t have English as a first language

-Think about effective ways you can:
+Think about the best ways you can:

 - repeat and reinforce information